Business and Other Risks

 Main countermeasures:

-5. Risks Related to Laws and Regulations
+5. Risks Related to Impairment of Assets

 Risk description: